Reform Party unveils potential candidates for Singapore General Election

 SPP's five-member team for Bishan-Toa Payoh GRC in 2015 was led by Benjamin Pwee and Bryan Long, garnering 26.4 per cent of the votes.

-The party also ran for Hong Kah North SMC and Mountbatten SMC in 2015.
+The party also ran in Hong Kah North SMC and Mountbatten SMC in 2015.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments